Rindbee/godot-docs-l10n/classes/it/class_renderingdevice.rst

 :ref:`DataFormat<enum_RenderingDevice_DataFormat>` **DATA_FORMAT_BC1_RGBA_SRGB_BLOCK** = ``133``

-Formato dati di canali rosso/verde/blu/alfa senza segno compresso in VRAM con valore normalizzato e codifica in sRGB non lineare.
-I valori sono nell'intervallo ``[0.0, 1.0]``.
-La precisione del formato è di 5 bit per il canale rosso, 6 bit per il canale verde, 5 bit per il canale blu e 1 bit per il canale alfa.
-Utilizza la compressione texture BC1 (nota anche come S3TC DXT1).
+VRAM-compressed unsigned red/green/blue/alpha channel data format with normalized value and nonlinear sRGB encoding.
+Values are in the ``[0.0, 1.0]`` range.
+The format's precision is 5 bits of red channel, 6 bits of green channel, 5 bits of blue channel, and 1 bit of alpha channel.
+Using BC1 texture compression (also known as S3TC DXT1).

 .. _class_RenderingDevice_constant_DATA_FORMAT_BC2_UNORM_BLOCK: